Alioramus

 Alioramus tyrannosaurid verification (2009)

-Excerpt from a verification paper on Alioramus (2009)
+Excerpt from the Alioramus verification paper (2009)

 Source: Brusatte, S. L. et al. (2009).
 A long-snouted, multihorned tyrannosaurid from the Late Cretaceous of Mongolia.
 PNAS, 106(41).